 When completing the Employer’s Report of Injury/Illness (form DA 1973), please note that the hourly time must be indicated in blanks numbered two and three on the form.
 Also, if the employee has not returned to work at the time the form is completed, please indicate that fact in number four and telephone Human Resource Management the day the employee returns to work.

 All bills associated with injuries covered by Worker’s Compensation are to be forwarded to Human Resource Management promptly for further processing for payment.

-To report an injury or to gain further information on the program, please contact Brandon Nicholas at (504) 568-2455.
+To report an injury or to gain further information on the program, please contact the Human Resource Management Generalist at HRMFMLA@lsuhsc.edu.